-Up to 20 percent of youth athletes will experience a concussion during any given sport season, and returning to school or physical activity too soon afterwards can lead to a longer recovery process, increased symptoms, and even serious brain injury or death.
+Almost 2 million U.S. children experience a concussion each year and up to 15 percent of youth athletes will experience a concussion during any given sport season.
+Injuries occur from sports, falls, car accidents and head collisions.
+Returning to school or physical activity too soon after a concussion can lead to a longer recovery process, increased symptoms, and even serious brain injury or death.
 ChildServe helps keep athletes safe by giving players information about the function of their healthy brain before the season starts through a concussion baseline screeningA concussion baseline screening tests how efficiently an athlete can balance, coordinate, and react.
 “Baseline” means that you take the screening before the season starts or before any injuries take place to see how your brain normally functions.

 If an athlete gets a concussion during the season, ChildServe specialists use the information gathered during the concussion baseline screening to compare an athlete’s pre-injury abilities to their post-injury abilities and determine how severe the injury is and what impairments are present.
 Therapists in ChildServe‘s concussion program can then partner with the athlete, coaches, and family to identify a safe return-to-play progression that will lessen the risk of a second concussion, serious brain injury, and other long-term health effects.

 Fewer than 10% of concussions involve a loss of consciousness, making concussions difficult to notice.

 in pediatrics, inpatient and outpatient rehabilitation, with a specialization in brain injury.